-We understand this is a very stressful time for your family.
+When you have a loved one in critical care, it can be an exceptionally stressful time.
 We want you to know your loved one is in good hands.
 Our specially-educated intensivist physicians are board-certified in pulmonary and critical care medicine.
 Working in concert with the entire critical care team, they focus on providing the best possible care.

 The support and care you provide your loved one is an essential part of the healing process.
 To be an effective caregiver, be sure to also take care of yourself.
 Short visitation periods, adequate rest and proper nutrition are just as important for you as they are for your loved one.